nodea-software/Nodea/README.md

 # NODEA

-NODEA is a computer aided software that enable to generate NodeJS applications by giving instructions to a bot.<br>
+NODEA is a computer aided software that enable to generate Node.js applications by giving instructions to a bot.<br>
 Official website: https://nodea-software.com
 Official documentation: https://docs.nodea-software.com